-Iron Age Stone jars in Laos form an astonishing contrast with the bomb craters left behind by war.
-During the Viet Nam war, 2 million metric tons of bombs were dropped on Laos.
-Laos was never at war, it simply was collateral damage, prefiguring the wars of the last 30 years.
+Iron Age Stone Jars in Laos form an astonishing contrast with the bomb craters left behind by war.
+During the Vietnam war, 2 million metric tons of bombs were dropped on Laos.
+Laos was never at war, but was simply collateral damage, prefiguring the wars of the last 30 years.

-The shrine comprises poisoned-tipped arrows and spears confiscated from poachers, bones of poached elephants and beaded pieces to honor the local Masai people.
+The TimeShrine comprises poison-tipped arrows and spears confiscated from poachers, bones of poached elephants and beaded pieces to honor the local Masai people.
 Oxfam recently stated that the Masai lifestyle, with their ability to produce food in deserts and scrublands, should be embraced as a response to climate change.

 Nubra Valley, on the border between India and Pakistan, was once on the ancient silk route.
 Today conflict over ownership of the Siachen Glacier has made it a military zone.
 The image includes desert roses and Bactrian camels, descendants of the ones Marco Polo left behind.